osamaahmed2512/Ecommerce-Depi/README.md

 Data Mapping	AutoMapper (Backend)
 Validation	ValidatorFilter (Backend)

-📋 Prerequisites (Full Stack)
+📋 Prerequisites
-.NET SDK: v6.0 or later.
+.NET SDK version 6.0 or later.

-Node.js & npm (for frontend).
+Node.js and npm (for frontend development).

-SQL Server or compatible EF Core DB.
+SQL Server or any compatible EF Core-supported database.

-Setup backend appsettings.json with:
+Configuration of appsettings.json in the backend project with the following:

 Jwt:Key